mudiarto/ucommentapp/doc/index.rst

 	document, and the RST files are modified slightly when users comment on your document.

-	These changes must be pushed back, and must able to pushed back automatically.
+	These changes that will be made to the document are to be pushed back, and this must be able to be done automatically.

 	For Mercurial, this simply requires that you add a few lines in the ``ucommentapp/document_compile_area/.hg/hgrc`` file.
 Something